Lagrange-Labs/lsc-client-cli/README.md

   - Please re-run this step to add more BLS key pairs if you want to run more nodes.

 - Each EigenLayer operator that participates into Lagrange State Committees AVS needs to generate one signer private key.

   - Enter `y` in the prompt for CLI to randomly generate a signer private key if you haven't already created it before.

+- Enter `y` to register to Lagrange State Committee if you haven't already registered.

+- Enter ECDSA key of your EigenLayer operator to complete registration.

 7. Upon completion of the registration process, subscribe to the chain that you want to run the Lagrange Attestation Node.